-A random alphabet drawing for the Primary Election will be conducted by the Secretary of State's office on March 2, 2010, at 11:00 a.m.
+A random alphabet drawing for the Primary Election will be conducted by the Secretary of State's office on March 18, 2010, at 11:00 a.m.
+The Registrar of Voters will conduct an additional random alphabet drawing for State Senate and Assembly offices when the district includes more than one county.
 In addition to the random alphabet, Elections Code Section 13111 provides for the rotation of names of candidates for many offices by Assembly District, and for other offices by supervisorial district.
 The names of the candidates for some offices are not rotated, but placed on the ballot solely on the basis of the random alphabet drawing.